klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 You can activate SOLIDITY COMPILER, SOLIDITY STATIC ANALYSIS, SOLIDITY UNIT TESTING in the plugin manager.
 The function of each module is summarized as follows:

 - Compile: In order to deploy Solidity source code, you have to compile it first.
-You can set the compiler version and various options.
+You can set the compiler version and various options.<br>
 - Deploy & Run: You can deploy the compiled smart contract and execute functions.
-You can also manage transaction’s parameters.
+You can also manage transaction’s parameters.<br>
-- Analysis: You can execute static runtime code analysis based on the checklist.
+- Analysis: You can execute static runtime code analysis based on the checklist.<br>
-- Testing: You can create and run a unit test.
+- Testing: You can create and run a unit test.<br>

 ### Compile <a id="compile"></a>